Skip to content

 There are shortcomings using Expo.
 I am not going to list them here but the team behind it seems to works rapidly to implement these new features.
 You can submit a feature or upvote one using this or get involved as a contributor.

-Feature Requests - Expo
+Feature Requests for Expo

 I'm a software developer and a technical writer.
 On this blog, I write about my learnings in software development and technical writing.